 2. You Always Notice a Gurgling Noise

-Any time you notice gurgling, contact Express Septic Pumping.
+Any time you notice gurgling, contact Express Septic & Drain Cleaning.
 Gurgling doesn’t necessarily mean the septic tank needs flushing, but it is a common symptom.
 Other possible causes of gurgling include blocked or clogged drains.
 Either way, it’s an issue that needs fixed.

 3. The Lawn Looks Ordinarily Lush

-If you wake up one morning and notice the lawn looks unusually healthy and lush and you haven’t done anything different to it, go ahead and contact Express Septic Pumping.
+If you wake up one morning and notice the lawn looks unusually healthy and lush and you haven’t done anything different to it, go ahead and contact Express Septic & Drain Cleaning.
 There’s a good chance the septic tank is full or leaking, and the grass is feeding on it like fertilizer.

 4. You Can’t Quit Smelling It